Subcutaneous Transmitter (A3013)

 In order to share the same wire for both the low-frequency analog X+ input and the radio-frequency output, the A3013X circuits used a 100-nH inductor to isolate the analog input from the antenna wire.
 This inductor is L1 in the original schematic.
 Inductors on the outputs of radio-frequency amplifiers can cause oscillations, as we observed here.
 The first A3013X circuit we made performed well.
 Chip U3, the radio-frequency oscillator, came from the first of two tubes of MAX2624 chips.
 But transmitters made using chips from the second tube failed at random.
 Some of them stopped transmitting altogether.
 Others introduced noise into the X input.

-Before failure, and after failure in the case of transmitters that produced noise, the operating range of these A3013X transmitters was twice as great as those of transmitters made from chips taken from the first tube.
-This suggests that the radio-frequency output power has quadrupled.
+Before failure, and also after failure in the case of transmitters that produced noise, the operating range of these A3013X transmitters was twice as great as those of transmitters made from chips taken from the first tube.
+This suggests that the radio-frequency output power had quadrupled.
 We conclude that the MAX2624 output buffer is near to instability in the presence of L1.
 Chips from our first tube were stable and operated normally.
 Chips from the second tube were unstable.
-Their power output increased by a factor of four, which caused them damage.
+They generated four times the rated output power and suffered damage as a result.

 Figure: Noisy Signal from Damaged Transmitter.
 This transmitter is coated in silicone dispersion and immersed in water.
 The red wire is connected to VBAT as a result of failure of U3.
 We leave the ends of the wires out of the water, or else conduction between the two will drain the battery.
 If we connect the two wires, or load them with a 1-kΩ resistor, transmission stops.